 Why Trust The Spruce Eats?

 Donna Currie is an expert on all things food, from desserts and cookbooks to cooking gadgets.
-She's also an author of her own cookbook, Make Ahead Bread, and loves to test out her favorite kitchen gadgets and appliances.
+She's also the author of her own cookbook, Make Ahead Bread, and loves to test out her favorite kitchen gadgets and appliances.
 In fact, she's tested over 90 products for The Spruce Eats.